visstech/YoutubeHarvesting/ReadMe.txt

 7. Usage Instructions
 Launch the application using the terminal command.
-Enter a YouTube Channel ID in the provided input box.
+Enter a YouTube Channel URL in the provided input box.
 Click "Fetch Data" to retrieve channel and video information.
 Click "Save to Database" to store data in MySQL/PostgreSQL.
 Use the Search tab to query the stored data using filters or SQL commands.